LinkedSoftwareDependencies/Components.js/README.md

 ]
 ```

-Each argument can be an `lsdc:Object` as follows:
+Each argument can be an `om:ObjectMapping` as follows:
 ```
 :SomeModule#Component1 a oo:Class;
     npm:requireElement "Hello";